hendorism/hendorism/README.md

 # hendorism

-This is my general website repository for web design experiments as I learn the craft.
+This is my main repo for sharing my code jounrey as I pursue a career transition into tech.

 Please explore the page and check out my projects.

-If you see things broken or you have things you want me to add, email me at...

-hendorism@gmail.com
+And visit my website everettmusicdojo.com

+Thanks!
+-Aaron Dull